 Switch to the Tasks

 tab to see a more detailed view of job progress.
-Each task is listed in the Job Progress
+Each task is listed on the left, with details of the selected task on the right.

-Switch among tasks by clicking the task name.
+Switch among tasks by clicking the task name on the left.

 to accompany any task, including the ones marked completed.
-Use the dropdown to switch among sort orders for existing comments:
+Click Start a thread

 If the 'In Progress' task is assigned to you, and you have performed the actual work described, you can click Complete Current Task